Vaccination policy of the United States: California Senate Bill 277 (2015)

 Until 2015, all states except Mississippi and West Virginia allowed children to opt out of vaccination requirements for religious or philosophical reasons.
 However, this changed after California removed personal and religious exemptions with the passage of California Senate Bill 277.
 This is the first time an immunization exemption was removed by a state legislature.
 The bill was prompted by the 2014 Disneyland measles outbreak and low levels of vaccination in pockets of California, with some schools having vaccination rates below 60%.
 Despite the bill receiving support by the California Medical Association, as well as by the American Academy of Pediatrics' California affiliate, opposition to the bill had been characterized as "possibly the most strident outpouring of political dissent in recent memory."

 California's abolition of all non-medical exemptions for school entrance was upheld by the courts in 2018; a California appellate court rejected a dissident group's claims that the mandatory-vaccination law violated the right to due process, right to privacy, right to a public education, and right to free exercise of religion under the California Constitution.

 Following the law's enactment, while vaccination rates among California schoolchildren increased, the rate of medical exemptions also increased.
 Following scrutiny among public health officials over the rise of unjustified medical exemptions, Senate Bill 276 was signed into law in 2019, which made it harder to obtain a medical exemption and authorized the state health department to investigate any doctor who wrote too many exemptions.
 Both Senate Bill 277 and Senate Bill 276 were authored by practicing pediatrician and state Senator Richard Pan.

-In the coming years, states with strong Democratic majorities passed similar vaccine mandate laws.
+In the coming years, states with strong Democratic majorities will pass similar vaccine mandate laws.
 Following the 2019 measles outbreak, non-medical exemptions were repealed in New York (Assembly Bill 2371 and Senate Bill 2994 in 2019), Maine (LD 798 in 2019, upheld by voters in a 2020 referendum), and Connecticut (House Bill 6423 in 2021); Washington state repealed the personal belief exemption for the MMR vaccination in 2019 with the passage of House Bill 1638 while maintaining religious and medical exemptions.